myelintek/documentation/administration/marketplace.rst

 GitLab
 ======

-TODO: default settings, such as username and password for administrator

 Basic settings:

 * FQDN: fully qualified domain name, or IP address (along with port number)
-* Port: TODO: desc
+* Port: port number for the GitLab vservice
 * Web port: port number for the Web server

 .. _gitlab-ldap-settings:

 LDAP settings:

-* FQDN: URL for accessing the LDAP server with the `ldap` or `ldaps` protocol
+* FQDN: URL for accessing the LDAP server with the *ldap* or *ldaps* protocol
 * Port: port number for the LDAP server
 * Base DN: distinguished name (DN) for search base
 * Bind DN: distinguished name (DN) for the user making queries